 The London Vet Clinic is more than a primary care veterinary clinic.
-Uniquely, we provide, on-site, a variety of second opinion skills including cardiology, internal medicine, advanced dentistry and advanced endoscopy.
+Uniquely, we provide, on-site, a variety of second opinion skills including cardiology, internal medicine, ophthalmology, advanced dentistry, advanced endoscopy and day patient soft tissue, orthopaedic and minimally invasive surgery.
 We are, we think, the only primary care vet clinic in the UK providing behaviour counselling from a vet with post graduate qualifications in clinical animal behaviour.

-Augmenting the staff of the London Vet Clinic is a diverse and highly skilled group of referral experts and specialists at our colleagues at The Ralph, in Marlow.
-These men and women routinely provide continuing education to the veterinary profession, and are sought after lecturers at regional, national, and international veterinary meetings, symposia and conferences.
-The Ralph is our preferred referral partner because they are in harmony with our ethical attitude that we must always consider what an animal might want done if it had the chance to participate in decision-making.
+Augmenting the referral staff at the London Vet Clinic is a diverse and highly skilled group of referral experts and specialists at our colleagues at The Ralph, in Marlow.
+Life our referral vets, these men and women routinely provide continuing education to the veterinary profession, and are sought after lecturers at regional, national, and international veterinary meetings, symposia and conferences.
+The Ralph is our preferred tertiary care partner because they are in harmony with our ethical attitude, that we always consider what an animal might want done if it had the chance to participate in decision-making.

 Internal Medicine & Cardiology